Pardubice: Economy

 Pardubice is known as an industrial city.
-The dominant industries are chemical industry, electrical engineering and mechanical engineering.
-Tesla electronics manufacturer operated here in 1921–1989.
-In 2000, Foxconn established a production plant in its former premises.
+The dominant industries are chemicals, electrical engineering and mechanical engineering.
+Tesla operated here as an electronics manufacturer in 1921–1989.
+In 2000, Foxconn established a production plant in Tesla's former premises.
 This electronics manufacturer is the largest employer in Pardubice.

 Pardubice has a long tradition in the chemical industry.
-It is represented by the Paramo refinery, which was founded by David Fanto in 1889.
+This is represented by the Paramo refinery, which was founded by David Fanto in 1889.
 Today it is owned by Orlen Unipetrol.
 In Pardubice-Semtín there are the companies Explosia (a manufacturer of explosives founded in 1920, which is associated with the invention of Semtex plastic explosive) and its subsidiary Synthesia (manufacturer of cellulose, pigments and dyes, and organic compounds, established in 1929).

-For centuries, Pardubice have been known for the production of gingerbread.
+For centuries, Pardubice has been known for the production of gingerbread.
 The gingerbread guild was established in the 16th century.
-The first factory was founded in 1913.
-Since 2008, Pardubice gingerbread is a protected geographical indication by the European Union.
+The first factory opened in 1913.
+Since 2008, Pardubice gingerbread has been a protected geographical indication of the European Union.